5 Reasons Why You Should Do an Internship

 Start Building Your Network

-One of most challenging things for recent graduates to do is network.
+One of the most challenging things for recent graduates to do is network.
 How do you make connections when you don't know anyone in your field or industry yet?
 An internship allows you to meet people including higher-ups, fellow interns, and coworkers in between.
 You will be able to stay in touch with everyone when you leave and keep them up-to-date on your career.
 You never know when those connections will bear fruit.

 Get a Job Offer